Bio

 Artist Statement

-The “how” of a work -- the layers that build the image -- holds as much interest for me as the subject matter.
+The “how” of a work -- the layers that build an image -- holds as much interest for me as the subject matter.
 The suspense of seeing an experiment unfold is the carrot that keeps me moving forward.
-I especially love the “front-loading” character of printmaking, i.e. being fussy in creating a stencil, stamp or process and then stepping back to watch it play out with all its imperfections and surprises.
+I especially love the surprises of printmaking; creating a stencil, stamp or process and then stepping back to watch it play out with all its imperfections.

-Many of my images have a plot twist about 3/4 of the way through creation -- hence the proliferation of seams.
-These “surgeries” are performed to dramatically change the composition or take a building from one setting to place it in another, creating new combinations that suddenly evoke a different mood or perspective.
+Many of my images have a plot twist during creation - hence the proliferation of seams and the use of collage.
+I’m inclined to dramatically change compositions or take an element from one setting to place it in another, creating new combinations that suddenly evoke a different mood.
 This allows me to arrive at a destination I could not have reached by a direct route.

 Photo by Wilson Webb